Czech Republic women's national handball team

 The Czech Republic women's national handball team is the national team of the Czech Republic.
 Before 1994, it was a part of the Czechoslovakia women's national handball team.
+Their first tournament was the 1994 European Women's Handball Championship, where they finished 7th.

 Results

 Olympic Games

 The Czech Republic has never appeared at the Olympic Games and has yet to qualify.